 - Useful resources and supports for ECR and HDR researchers who are new to academic writing and publishing.

-These presentations will be followed by a Q&A session.
+These presentations were followed by a Q&A session.

 For any questions about this event, please contact Dr Ashleigh Haw, TASA MEM Co-Convener: email@example.com